 Superficially parts of this patent description could be applied to pretty much any big-name technology effort in the smartphone era, including Ubuntu’s goals for convergence, Apple’s ‘Continuity’ and Intel’s Android/Debian stuff mash-up.

 But is Ubuntu likely to be hindered by this?
 Canonical filed its own patent on convergence back in 2013.

-You can read the whole patent over on the WIPO archive, or click the button below to unveil the full spiel (warning: buzzwords).
+You can read the whole patent over on the WIPO archive, or click the button below to unveil the full spiel (sorry, since removed).